pwintz/pwintz.github.io/gsr_contract_src/br_12_health-and-safety_2022-2025-1.md

 ## G. PROTECTIVE CLOTHING AND EQUIPMENT

 1. General Provisions: Protective work clothing is attire worn over or in place of regular clothing to protect the GSR's clothing from damage or abnormal soiling or to maintain a sanitary environment and includes laboratory coats, shop coats, aprons, scrubs, and surgical gowns.
 Personal protective equipment protects the GSR and includes head covers, gloves, goggles, prescription safety glasses, respirators, and safety shoes.
-The provision of protective work clothing and personal protective equipment is determined by $E H \& S$.
+The provision of protective work clothing and personal protective equipment is determined by EH&S.
 2. Replacement: Personal protective equipment, except prescription lenses and sized safety shoes, which were provided to a GSR by the University for use on the job, shall be returned upon completion of the assignment.
 University-provided items damaged or worn out in the performance of duties shall be repaired or replaced by the University.
 A GSR required to wear prescription safety glasses will pay for the medical eye examinations.
 The University shall supply the safety lenses and frames selected by the University.

 ## H. TOOLS AND EQUIPMENT